KylieFurner/Wealth-and-Life-Expectancy/W02-Wealth-and-Life-Expectancy.md

 ## Background and Objective

 Hans Rosling is one of the most popular data scientists on the web.
 His original TED talk, [The best stats you’ve ever seen](https://www.ted.com/talks/hans_rosling_the_best_stats_you_ve_ever_seen) set a new bar for data visualization.
-I am going to create some graphics using his formatted data.

-## Skills Demonstrated
+- Setup: I imported the libraries dyplyr and ggplot2 and the data gapminder as 'gap'.

-During the Data Wrangling I filter the data to exclude the country Kuwait because it was corrupted data.
+- Data Wrangling: I filtered the data to exclude the country Kuwait because it was corrupted data.
+- Data Visualization: I used color and scale to create a comprehensive plot that explores the relationship between GDP per capita (yaxis) and Life Expectancy(xaxis).
+The visualizations are sorted by every 4 years from 1952-2007.
+Each point represents a country from the data set.
+The size of each point shows the population of the country and the color shows what continent that country is in which is shown on the legend.

 ## Setup